Demand Generation Strategy: The Complete B2B Playbook [2026]

 Self-Reported Attribution

-The data from this field will consistently surprise you.
-Buyers will mention a podcast episode from six months ago, a LinkedIn post from your CEO, a recommendation from a peer in a Slack community, or a conference conversation.
-None of these touchpoints show up in traditional multi-touch attribution models, but they are often the most influential moments in the buyer journey.
+The data will consistently surprise you.
+Buyers mention a podcast episode from six months ago, a LinkedIn post from your CEO, a recommendation from a peer in a Slack community, or a conference conversation.
+None of these show up in multi-touch attribution models, but they are often the most influential moments in the buyer journey.

 Self-reported attribution does not replace analytics.
-It supplements them by capturing the dark funnel — the offline and private conversations that drive the majority of B2B buying decisions but are invisible to tracking tools.
+It supplements them by capturing the dark funnel — the offline and private conversations that, as practitioner perspectives on the Salesforce blog regularly note, drive the majority of B2B buying decisions but are invisible to tracking tools.

 Building a Demand Gen Team